rikf/Holophonor/README.md

 Some ideas are.

 1. A dead code finder.
 Implement a stats collector that records all method calls.
 Deploy it to a production or UAT environment and compare the recorded calls with the methods in your jar/source tree.
 2. Production monitoring of application performance.
-A lightweight alternative to some of the more enterprie application performance monitoring solutions.
+A lightweight alternative to some of the more enterprise application performance monitoring solutions.
-3. General instrumentation of business methods to provide low level insight into how users are using a paticular application.
+3. General instrumentation of business methods to provide low level insight into how users are using a particular application.

 ###How to use?